helium/HIP/xxxx-move-consensus-off-miners.md

 Slashing techniques (partial or full loss of stake) may be employed, if this reliability score falls below a certain threshold, or for other reasons not considered here.

+Staking Elaboration

+There are technically two separate and distinct stakes here:

+1) Validator Pool (Node) Entry Stake - this is required of a new pool to begin obtaining delegates and participating in CG.
+This pool is not involved in rewards; it simply is "locked" for as long as the validator wishes to participate in CG elections.
+It may also be desired to layer on some complexity here to incentivize pool operators to be consistent, reliable, and predictable (such as a "cool down" period required once a stake has been placed, so they are required to participate a certain duration before recalling stake, or requiring a waiting period before re-staking).

+2) Constituent / Delegate Stake - this is required of individual constituent miners who are opting-in to staking and delegating their stake to validator pools / nodes.
+If a miner does not opt-in, they will not be charged a staking fee each epoch, and will not be eligible to receive CG rewards as a result.
+If miners opt-in, they will be billed the epoch stake at the initiation of each epoch period, and paid out any respective reward if their delegated stake is elected to and successfully participates in CG.
+These collections will constitute the reward pool for the elected pools (and by extension, their constituent delegator miners).
+Because of this, the rewards pool will grow and shrink respectively according on participation levels.
+If more miners stake, there is a greater stake at play.
+If less, then the opposite.
+This allows the reward pool to remain scaled to the current level of involvment and reward appropriately relative to "risk" or "chance".

 # Drawbacks
 [drawbacks]: #drawbacks